webhintio/hint/packages/hint-disown-opener/README.md

   elements][html5sec].

-* In the future there may be a [CSP valueless property][csp valueless property] property that will prevent the `window.opener` reference from being set.
+* In the future there may be a [CSP valueless property][csp valueless property] that will prevent the `window.opener` reference from being set.

 ## What does the hint check?